 - 1. Perform an annual community wide recycling, organics (yard and/or food waste), and solid waste audit which includes quantities and information on materials content. - 2.
 Set a community waste diversion goal. - 3.
-Complete the Emerge Municipal Measurement Program database annually.
+Complete the Municipal Measurement Program database or similar tool annually.